dykim96/MasterMind/README.txt

 EID1: dk24338

-//Hyo's github accound it doasi
+//Hyo's github accound it doasini
 //but for some reason his push was recorded as doasi_000
 Name2: Hyo-Jung Kim